yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

     ![List of Pull Requests.](media/hol-ex1-task2-step6-1.png "Pull Requests")

     ![The Pull Request Merge Button in the Pull Request detail.](media/hol-ex1-task2-step6-2.png "Pull Request Merge Button")

+    >**Note**: In case if you see any errors with merge request.
+Retry step 4 to step 6 by selecting any other`handlebars` Dependabot alert.

 7. Pull the latest changes from your GitHub repository to your local GitHub folder.